-- a) Maximum permissible toxicity value has been modified; - b) The material requirement of gas cylinder, valve and accessories has been referred to IS/ISO 11114 (Part 1) and IS/ISO 11114 (Part 2); - c) ICS code has been added; and - d) Reference standards have been updated.
+- a) The material requirement of gas cylinder has been referred to IS/ISO 11114 (Part 1) and IS/ISO 11114 (Part 2); - b) ICS Code has been updated; and - c) Health hazard requirement has been added.

-For safe handling of cylinders containing liquefied sulphur dioxide, one should be thoroughly conversant with the properties and characteristics of sulphur dioxide.
-There are several precautions and safe practices which are to be observed on account of the nature of the sulphur dioxide and also because of the pressure to which the cylinders are subjected.
+For safe handling of cylinders containing liquefied methyl chloride, one should be thoroughly conversant with the properties and characteristics of methyl chloride.
+There are several precautions and safe practices which are to be observed on account of the nature of the methyl chloride and also-because of the pressure to which the cylinders are subjected.

 Manufacturers, fillers and users of the gas cylinders covered by this code should be familiar with the precautions laid down in this code in order to ensure safe and efficient operating conditions.
-For general information on different gases conveyed in cylinders, SP 9 : 1973 'Technical data sheet for gases conveyed in cylinders' may also be referred.
+For general information on different gases conveyed in cylinders, SP 9 : 1973 'Technical data sheet for gases conveyed in cylinders' may also be referred to.